unicorn-engine/unicorn/docs/COMPILE-WINDOWS.md

 [2] Compile from source on Windows - with MinGW (MSYS2)

 To compile with MinGW, install MSYS2 as instructed in the first section.

+Note: After MSYS2 is installed, you will have 3 shortcuts to open the command prompt: "MSYS2 MSYS", "MSYS2 MingGW-32 bit" and "MSYS2 MinGW 64-bit".
+Use the MinGW shortcut so that compilation succeeds.

 Then, build Unicorn with the next steps:

 - To compile Windows 32-bit binary with MinGW, run: